<< ARI Watch

 It must be taken for granted that the seminar taught that the executive must earn his “buckets of money” — a platitude worth repeating because some executives don’t, to the detriment of the janitors, the secretaries, the stockholders and perhaps the public.
 This is not a question of malice in the bearer of bad news but rather of the competence and honesty of the executive.
 An “all businessmen are good” fallacy plagues many Objectivist discussions, though not Atlas Shrugged where numerically many of the businessmen are villains even if little time is spent describing them compared to the heroes.

 Besides his position at ARI Mr. Brook is also managing director and chairman of BH Equity Research, mentioned above.
 His compensation from the latter is not in the public record.
+Around the same time as relocating to San Juan he started Brook Media and Consulting.

 ARI is a non-profit 501(c)(3) corporation, a “charity.”
 According to its Form 990 filing Mr. Brook’s compensation from ARI for the fiscal year ending September 30 has been: